samuelhuicab/ManagerPassword/README.md

-# Secure Vault
+# secure-password-manager

-Secure Vault is a cross-platform desktop application built with Tauri, React, and Rust for securely storing sensitive information locally.
+secure-password-manager is a cross-platform desktop application built with Tauri, React, and Rust for securely storing sensitive information locally.
 The application is designed with a local-first approach, ensuring that user data never leaves the device.

 ## Features